sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

    BEWARE: there are no busses between 7:35am and noon!

  * We will do some car shuttles from Saint Rémi.
 Please contact us in advance to synchronize.
-NicolasThiery' phone: 06 77 90 32 79
+NicolasThiéry' phone: 06 77 90 32 79
     * Monday morning 10am on the parking of Saint-Rémi de Chevreuse
     * ...